DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

 Claim(s) 7 and 16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Lieberman (U.S 2021/0042673 A1) in view of Battle (U.S 2018/0232739 A1).
+103 as being unpatentable over Lieberman (U.S 2021/0042673 A1) in view of Ramalingam (U.S 9,767,474 B1), as applied in claims 1 and 9, in view of Battle (U.S 2018/0232739 A1).

 Claims 7 and 16

-While Lieberman discloses the limitations above, it does not disclose acquire registration application information including the customer attribute information and a face image; register, in the customer information, the customer attribute information of an applicant included in the registration application information and the face information generated based on a face image included in the registration application information, as the customer attribute information and the face information of the first customer; collate the face image included in the registration application information with the face information of the second customer included in the customer information, and decide whether the applicant who has transmitted the registration application information is registered as the second customer in the customer information; and register, when the applicant is registered as the second customer in the customer information, the in-store behavior registered in association with the applicant while the applicant is registered as the second customer, in association with customer identification information of the applicant who is registered as the first customer in the customer information.
+While the combination of Lieberman and Ramalingam discloses the limitations above, they do not disclose acquire registration application information including the customer attribute information and a face image; register, in the customer information, the customer attribute information of an applicant included in the registration application information and the face information generated based on a face image included in the registration application information, as the customer attribute information and the face information of the first customer; collate the face image included in the registration application information with the face information of the second customer included in the customer information, and decide whether the applicant who has transmitted the registration application information is registered as the second customer in the customer information; and register, when the applicant is registered as the second customer in the customer information, the in-store behavior registered in association with the applicant while the applicant is registered as the second customer, in association with customer identification information of the applicant who is registered as the first customer in the customer information.

 Regarding Claim 7, Battle discloses the following: